stevenewbold/ShakeSynth/README.md

 # ShakeSynth
-ShakeSynth is a two-part system for generating and applying real-world camera shake for use in compositing for VFX and feature-animation.
+ShakeSynth is a two-part system (Nuke gizmo/iOS app) for generating and applying real-world camera shake for use in VFX and feature-animation.

+There are a number of very useful third-party Nuke gizmos for applying camera shake, but these usually use procedurally generated noise functions to simlate reality.
+ShakeSynth uses real world captured data profiles and allows precise adjustment of individual frequencies to adjust the feel of the camera shake.
+The tool also has a number of useful features such as auto scaling, offsets and retimes.

 # ShakeSynth App
-This is a dedicated app on the AppStore specifically for generating .shk profiles.
+This is a dedicated app on the AppStore specifically for generating the .shk profiles that are used within the gizmo.

 Simply use your iPhone to sample vibrations, shakes etc using the acceleromters and then review and adjust these directly.
 The app will capture X/Y translation along with rotation and then decompose this capture into three seperate frequencies that can be visualised independently.
 You can preview the shake in real time before exporting a .shk file for use within the Nuke Gizmo.